-- 84. If the DMO considers that there is sufficient evidence of severe market dislocation or disruption, it may offer gilt(s) for repo-ing on different terms to those of the standing repo facility to any GEMM that has signed the required legal agreements with the DMO. - 85.
+- 87. If the DMO considers that there is sufficient evidence of severe market dislocation or disruption, it may offer gilt(s) for repo-ing on different terms to those of the Standing Repo Facility to any GEMM (or, at the DMO's sole discretion, another counterparty) that in each case has signed the required legal agreements with the DMO. - 88.
 Again, this may involve temporary creation of the relevant gilts.
 Such circumstances will need to have been persistent and are not likely to be tied to any single event (e.g. delivery of a cheapest-to-deliver gilt into a single futures contract) or difficulties encountered by a single market participant.
-The terms and conditions of the facility, including any rate of repo, which may or may not be penal, and the amount of gilt(s) available for creation, will be announced on the DMO's wire services pages.
-Any subsequent cancellations or withdrawal of the facility will be also announced in a similar fashion.
-As with the standing repo facility, such operations will usually involve a back-to-back, cash-for-cash reverse repo of gilt collateral with the same counterparty(ies) at the Bank of England's prevailing Bank Rate. - 86.
-Where amounts of gilts have been created temporarily, providers of gilt indices may consider such amounts ineligible for inclusion, temporary or otherwise, in the calculation of their gilt indices.
+The terms and conditions of the Facility, including any rate of repo, which may or may not be penal, and the amount of gilt(s) available for creation, will be announced on the DMO's wire services pages.
+Any subsequent cancellations or withdrawal of the Facility will be also announced in a similar fashion.
+As with the Standing Repo Facility, such operations will usually involve a back-to-back, cash-for-cash reverse repo of gilt collateral with the same counterparty(ies) at the Bank of England's prevailing Bank Rate. - 89.
+Where amounts of gilts have been created temporarily under either Facility, providers of gilt indices may consider such amounts ineligible for inclusion, temporary or otherwise, in the calculation of their gilt indices.